 VR2UW runs a modest radio station on a valley floor where wire aerials are strung to majoring in Morse telegraphy.
-The influx of DX CW signals elicited by CQ calling, regardless of their multitudes, intensity and speed, are perceived and decoded by and through the auditory pathways of a well seasoned brass pounder's cerebral hemispheres; there is absolutely no place for computer programs.
+Please be patient with my feeble signal that results from restrictive covenants.
+The incoming DX CW messages, regardless of their multitudes, intensity and speed, are perceived and decoded by and through the auditory pathways of a well seasoned brass pounder's cerebral hemispheres; there is absolutely no place for computer programs.

 All above pictures were taken by Raymond "Ray" Lee, VR2UW (ex-VS6UW).